V-inaya-K/Vanilla/README.md

 - **Complex and outdated scam resolution systems**

 ## 🚀 Solution
-As we move into a digital era,the country is going through the transition having significant increase in scam activities, resulting in financial loss, identity theft, and emotional distress for both individuals and organizations.<br>

 To Tackle this ,I developed **Vanilla** which is an advanced scam detection application designed to tackle **AI-driven phishing attacks, fraudulent messages, scam websites, phone numbers, and emails**.
 It uses cutting-edge technology to provide a **simple, secure, and effective** way to protect users from digital scams.

 ## 🛠️ Features